TEXAS HOUSING ASSOCIATION BY-LAWS

 ARTICLE VIII.
 MEETINGS

 Section 1.
 The Annual Conference of the Association shall be held in August at a time and place to be determined by the Board of Directors after consideration of the recommendations of the Annual Conference Committee.
-A Business Meeting shall be held during the Annual Conference at which time annual reports shall be presented
+Following the annual conference, the THA Executive Director shall make available on the THA website annual financial reports and annual activity reports.

 Section 2.
 Meetings of the Board of Directors shall be Scheduled as follows: